modelarious/Elections/README.md

 run resulting files with ./GenerateNames and ./Counts

-Modifying the value of BALLOT_SIZE will change the number of candidates available for selection Modifying the value of and NUM_VOTERS will change the number of ballots that are cast
+Modifying the value of BALLOT_SIZE will change the number of candidates available for selection.
+Modifying the value of and NUM_VOTERS will change the number of ballots that are cast

 Currently are two separate programs, but once I get Counts completed,